Chams91/Golang_keelDemo/README.md

-# Golang_keelDemo----- TUTORIAL
+# Golang_keelDemo----- TUTORIAL ---Made with <3 by Chams91
 This is A simple app that demonstrates some Keel semver capabilities.
 "Keel" is powerful GitOps tool developed in order to automate the deployment of new images´tags.
-More Info about Keel can be found [here](https://keel.sh/docs/#introduction)
+More Info about Keel can be found [here](https://keel.sh/docs/#introduction).

 **Step--1**: Create your newly tagged image and push it to your registry
 ```